rossfu/Avance-Biosciences/README.md

 # Avance-Biosciences
-Python program for the purpose of automating the extraction of raw data and filling of SCS19 Form 10.
+A Collection of Python Scripts for the purpose of Automating certain workflow elements at Avance Biosciences -Form10
+-AutoFileCopy